The Nobility: Ashford Castle

 Ashford Castle was released independently on February 19, 2016.

-In April 2016, NPR's All Songs Considered podcast praised the album for its attention to detail, carefully mapped out harmonies and sheer exuberance.
+In April 2016, the album was featured on NPR's All Songs Considered podcast, which noted the band's use of harmonies and musical detail.

 As tracking was wrapping up on Ashford Castle, the band booked another day at Reel Recording to track a song featuring The Secret Sisters.
 This song is yet to be released.

 In pop culture

 In 2009, "Riverboat" by The Nobility was featured in the Magnolia Pictures release Serious Moonlight starring Meg Ryan and Timothy Hutton.

 The grocery store chain Meijer featured the Nobility song "Alone" in a television spot in the spring of 2016.